Aishwarya-Hariharan-Iyer/tp/docs/team/aishwarya-hariharan-iyer.md

 * **New Feature**: `Client` class with `add`, `delete` and `edit` commands (Pull requests [\#83](https://github.com/AY2223S1-CS2103-F13-1/tp/pull/83), [\#128](https://github.com/AY2223S1-CS2103-F13-1/tp/pull/128))
     * What it does: The `Client`, which can be a person or an organization, supervises one or more projects.
       Client have attributes such as name, phone number, email and the list of projects they supervise.
-We can add a client to the `ClientList`, edit an existing client by specifying the attributes to be modified and delete clients as well.
+We can add a client to the `ClientList`, edit an existing client and delete clients as well.
     * Justification: Each project can be tied to at most one client so that developers can know who is in charge of their work.
 Moreover, the feature can later be expanded to have attributes such as importance of the client for the developer.